 ISO27001 is a recognised international standard for managing risk to the security of information that is held by an organisation.
 It is a specification for an information security management system (ISMS) which is an approach to managing and protecting company information in terms of confidentiality, integrity and availability.
-Westfield Health achieved certification to this standard in May 2018 through an independent certification body and continue to audit these processes.
+Westfield Health achieved certification to this standard in May 2018 through an independent certification body and is subject to an annual audit.
+The latest audit was due to be completed in April 2020 but due to the COVID-19 emergency has been postponed until later in the year.